lindylearn/unclutter/docs/metrics.md

 # Privacy policy

-The Unclutter browser extension is provided for free, without any required sign-up or collection of personal information. **In particular, no information is collected about the webpages you visit or on which you activate the reader mode on.**
+The Unclutter browser extension is provided for free, without any required sign-up or collection of personal information. **In particular, no information is collected about the webpages you visit.**

-The extension does report usage metrics and error logs in order to understand which features work as expected and which do not.
+The extension reports technical usage metrics and error logs in order to understand which features work as expected and which do not.

 ## Specific features